 Of the two forms, the first is preferred.
 This is semantically equivalent to

-Redirection may also be used to open and close files for the current shell
+Redirection can also be used to open and close files for the current shell

 execution environment.
-The following redirection operators may precede or appear
+The following redirection operators can precede or appear

-anywhere within a simple command or may follow a command.
+anywhere within a simple command or can follow a command.

 Redirections are processed in the order they appear, from left to right.